 - 4 egg yolks

-1 vanilla pod, split open down the side, or a piece of lemon zest (optional)
+- 1 vanilla pod, split open down the side, or a piece of lemon zest (optional)

 Pour the milk, or milk and cream, half of the sugar and, if using, the vanilla pod or lemon zest, into a saucepan and bring the milk nearly to a boil.
 When the very first bubbles begin to appear, take it immediately off the heat and let it cool.
 (If using the optional vanilla or lemon zest, you can cover the saucepan, which will slow down the cooling process and prolong the steeping process, thus drawing out more of their flavor.)

-Step 2: When the milk has cooled—it need not be perfectly room temperature, but it should not be hot or it will cook the egg prematurely—put the egg yolks into an electric mixer together with the other half of the sugar.
+When the milk has cooled, put the egg yolks into an electric mixer together with the other half of the sugar.
+The milk need not be perfectly room temperature, but it should not be hot, or it will cook the egg.
 Beat at a high setting until the egg yolks and sugar have been totally combined and developed a creamy quality.
 You will be able to see ripples as the mixer turns:

-Step 3: Lower the setting and slowly add your cooled milk (from which you will have removed the vanilla or lemon zest if using) in a steady stream.
+Lower the setting and slowly add your cooled milk (from which you will have removed the vanilla or lemon zest if using) in a steady stream.
 Mix until everything is well amalgamated.

 One of the most exquisite ways to serve gelato di crema is called affogato al caffè, literally ‘drowning’ in strong espresso coffee, which has been allowed to cool down a bit and, if you like, laced with rum, cognac, Cointreau or other liqueur of your choice:

 From this mother recipe, you can also make all sorts of other kinds of gelato by adding flavorings.
 In the case of fruit flavors, a purée is usually folded into the chilled batter just before churning.
-In the case of nut flavorings (pistachio, hazelnut and coconut being the most common) they are ground finely and allowed to steep with the hot milk.
+Nut flavorings (pistachio, hazelnut and coconut being the most common) are ground finely and allowed to steep with the hot milk.